SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### propositional logic

-The ⟮elements of the alphabet⟯ of ⟮a propositional logic⟯ are the ⟮propositional constants⟯, ⟮propositional variables⟯, and ⟮logical connectives⟯.
+The ⟮elements of ＿the alphabet＿⟯ of ⟮＿a propositional logic⟯＿ are the ⟮＿propositional constants＿⟯, ⟮＿propositional variables＿⟯, and ⟮＿logical connectives＿⟯.

 ##### terminology

-⟮Propositional logic⟯ may also be called propositional calculus.
+⟮Propositional logic⟯ may also be called ⟮propositional calculus⟯.
-Propositional logic may also be called 0th-order logic, based on its relationship to 1st order logic.
+⟮Propositional logic⟯ may also be called ⟮0th-order logic⟯ based on ⟮its relationship to 1st order logic⟯.
-More rarely, propositional logic is called statement logic or sentential calculus/logic.
+More rarely, ⟮propositional logic⟯ is called ⟮statement logic⟯ or ⟮sentential calculus/logic⟯.
-I will shorten propositional logic to proplog.
+I will shorten ⟮propositional logic⟯ to ⟮proplog⟯.

 ##### propositions

-A proposition is the thing that bears truth value.
+»⟮The proposition⟯« is the thing that ⟮bears truth value⟯.
-A proposition may be atomic or compound.
+⟮＿A proposition＿⟯ may be ⟮＿atomic＿⟯ or ⟮c_;＿compound＿⟯.
-An atomic proposition is a proposition that cannot be further analyzed into constituent propositions (in the given logic).
+»⟮An atomic proposition⟯« is ⟮＿a proposition＿⟯ that ⟮cannot be⟯ ⟮further analyzed into constituent propositions (in the given logic)⟯.
-A compound proposition is a propositon that can be further analyzed into constituent propositions (in the given logic.)
+»⟮A compound proposition⟯« is ⟮＿a propositon＿⟯ that ⟮can be⟯ ⟮further analyzed into constituent propositions (in the given logic.)⟯

 ##### proposition containers

-Proposition containers express/denote propositions.
+»⟮Proposition containers⟯« ⟮express/denote propositions⟯.
-Proposition containers are either propositional constants, variables and formulas.
+»⟮Proposition containers⟯« are either ⟮＿propositional constants＿⟯, ⟮c_;＿variables＿⟯ and ⟮c_;＿formulas＿⟯.

 ###### variables and constants

-A propositional variable is a thing that expresses any possible atomic proposition.
+»⟮A propositional variable⟯« is a thing that expresses ⟮any possible⟯ ⟮＿atomic proposition＿⟯.
-A propositional constant is a thing that expresses a specific atomic proposition.
+»⟮A propositional constant⟯« is a thing that expresses ⟮a specific⟯ ⟮＿atomic proposition＿⟯.

 ####### typographic conventions

-propositional constants are written in lowercase letters starting at p.
+⟮＿propositional constants＿⟯ are written in ⟮lowercase letters starting at p⟯.
-In Germany, propositional variables are written in uppercase letters starting at A In the anglosphere, propositional variables are written in lowercase letters starting at ϕ.
+In Germany, ⟮＿propositional variables＿⟯ are written in ⟮uppercase letters starting at A⟯ In the anglosphere, ⟮＿propositional variables＿⟯ are written in ⟮lowercase letters starting at ϕ⟯.

 ###### propositional formulas

+»⟮A propositional formula⟯« is ⟮a well-formed formula⟯ of ⟮elements of ＿the alphabet＿ of the ＿propositional logic＿⟯.
-A propositional formula expresses a compound proposition (however, perhaps only one that can be analyzed into a single atomic proposition.).
+⟮＿A propositional formula＿⟯ expresses ⟮＿a compound proposition＿ (however, perhaps only one that can be analyzed into a single atomic proposition.)⟯.
-A propositional formula is a well-formed formula of elements of the alphabet of propositional logic.
-A propositional formula may only have length 1, therefore all propositional constants and variables are themselves propositional formulae.
+⟮＿A propositional formula＿⟯ may have ⟮length 1⟯, therefore ⟮all ＿propositional constants＿ and ＿variables＿⟯ are ⟮themselves propositional formulae⟯.
-A propositional formula may also be called sentence.
+⟮A propositional formula⟯ may also be called ⟮sentence⟯.
+⟮Propositional formula⟯ is often shortened to ⟮formula⟯.

 ###### example

 !Assume an universe in which only the atomic propositions "Sam is awesome" and "Sam is cute" exist.
-"Sam is awesome" and "Sam is cute" is a compound proposition.
+`"Sam is awesome" and "Sam is cute"` is ⟮＿a compound proposition＿⟯.
 !If we say "Sam is awesome"/"Sam is cute" is represented by the propositonal constants p/q.
-`p`, `p ∨ p`, `q`, `p ∧ q`, `p ∧ q ∧ q ∧ q` is are all propositional formulae.
+`p`, `p ∨ p`, `q`, `p ∧ q`, `p ∧ q ∧ q ∧ q` are all ⟮＿propositional formulae＿⟯.
-`p ∧ p ∨ q` would be a propositional formula expressing the compound proposition `"Sam is awesome" and "Sam is awesome" or "Sam is cute"`
+`p ∧ p ∨ q` would be ⟮＿a propositional formula＿⟯ expressing ⟮＿the compound proposition＿⟯ `"Sam is awesome" and "Sam is awesome" or "Sam is cute"`
-A propositonal variable ϕ could either be "Sam is awesome" or "Sam is cute".
+⟮＿A propositonal variable＿⟯ ϕ could either be "Sam is awesome" or "Sam is cute".

 ##### truth-functionality

-A formula is truth-functional if its truth depends only on the truth or truth-functionality of the constituent parts.
+A formula is »⟮truth-functional⟯« if ⟮its truth⟯ ⟮depends only⟯ on ⟮the truth⟯ or ⟮c_;＿truth-functionality＿⟯ of ⟮its constituent parts⟯.

 ##### derived things

 ###### inference rule

 ⟮Rule of inference⟯ = ⟮inference rule⟯
-A inference rule is a function from sets of formulae to other formulae.
+»⟮An inference rule⟯« is ⟮a function⟯ from ⟮sets of formulae⟯ to ⟮other formulae⟯.

 ###### arguments